emsalozkan/2-CRM-Analytics/README.md

 >1.
 Task1: Understanding and Preparing the Data and also examine the overall picture. <span style="color:blue">*(from examine_data import check_df, from outlier_threshold import outlier_thresholds, replace_with_thresholds)*</span>
 >2.
 Task2: Creating the CLTV Data Structure.
 >3.
 Task3: Establishment of BG/NBD & Gamma-Gamma Models, also Calculation of 6-month CLTV.
 >4.
-Task4: Creating & Analysing RFM Segments.
+Task4: Creating Segments by CLTV.
 >5.
-Task5: Detection of customer in the target segment.
->6.
-Task5: Functionalize the rfm process.
+Task5: Functionalize the all process.